JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 or hovering over a symbol, which will open a popup to show type information, parameters, usage descriptions, or examples.
 The source of the documentation contents can vary.
-Often it is extracted from comments (e.g. JavaDoc comments) in the source code, but it’s also possible to access external resources like web pages.
+Often it is extracted from comments (e.g. JavaDoc comments) in the source code, but it's also possible to access external resources like web pages.

 In addition to showing the documentation, the `getQuickNavigateInfo()` method returns the text to be displayed when the user hovers over an element with <shortcut>Ctrl</shortcut>/<shortcut>Cmd</shortcut> pressed.